preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 .. note:: It is very important that a main contact is registered in the tenant.

-.. note:: The e-mails that are sent out to inform about updates are sent from @preciofishbone.se.
+.. note:: The e-mails that are sent out to inform about updates are sent from no-reply@omniacloud.net.
 Make sure to check your junk mail or create a new rule in your e-mail system to trust this e-mail address.

 Stacked Processes
 -----------------------------------------

-A new setting has been added to the Process Drawing block to allow the process drawings to be stacked when the user navigates the processes.
+A new setting has been added to the Process Drawing block to allow the process drawings to be stacked on top of each other when the user navigates the processes.

 .. image:: stackedprocesses-step-1.png
 .. image:: stackedprocesses-step-2.png